-- 2TS is an LTEii in the Spratly Islands area.
-The Spratlys are spread across 135,000 square miles in the southern SCS (an area also known as the West Philippine Sea) and are interspersed with numerous reefs, banks, and other submerged features. - 2TS sits approximately 104 nautical miles northwest from the Philippines' archipelagic baseline near Palawan and 616 nautical miles southeast from the nearest PRC claimed baseline point adjacent to Hainan Island. - Although 2TS sits wholly beyond the TTS of any nation, it falls squarely within the EEZ and continental shelf (CS) of the Philippines.
-Accordingly, the Philippines and not the PRC enjoys sovereign rights to explore, exploit, conserve, and manage natural resources in and around 2TS. - Despite the Philippines' sovereign rights in its EEZ, the PRC claims territorial sovereignty over not only 2TS, but across "Nansha Qundao" (南 沙群島), which encompasses the entirety of the Spratlys, including approximately 40 small islands and roughly 150 LTEs such as 2TS.vi - Unlike the PRC, the Philippines does not make an unlawful claim to territorial sovereignty over 2TS.
-Rather, the Philippines pleadings to the Arbitral Tribunal assert (and the Tribunal agreed) that as an LTE beyond any State's TTS, 2TS is not subject to appropriation (i.e. territorial sovereignty) under international law.vii
+- 2TS is an LTEii in the Spratly Islands.
+The Spratly Islands are spread across 350,000 square kilometers in the southern SCS and are interspersed with numerous reefs, banks, and other submerged features. - 2TS sits approximately 104 nautical miles northwest from the Philippines' archipelagic baseline near Palawan and 616 nautical miles southeast from the nearest PRC claimed baseline point adjacent to Hainan Island. - Although 2TS sits wholly beyond the TTS of any nation, it falls squarely within the EEZ and continental shelf (CS) of the Philippines.
+Accordingly, the Philippines and not the PRC enjoys sovereign rights to explore, exploit, conserve, and manage natural resources in and around 2TS. - Despite the Philippines' sovereign rights in its EEZ, the PRC claims territorial sovereignty over not only 2TS, but across "Nansha Qundao" (南 沙群島), which encompasses the entirety of the Spratly Islands, including approximately 40 small islands and roughly 150 LTEs such as 2TS.vi - Unlike the PRC, the Philippines does not make an unlawful claim to territorial sovereignty over 2TS.
+Rather, the Philippines pleadings to the 2016 UN Arbitral Tribunal assert (and the Tribunal agreed) that as an LTE

-- In submitting its legally baseless dashed-line claim to the UN General Assembly in 2009, the PRC declared that it has "indisputable sovereignty over the islands in the South China Sea and the adjacent waters, and enjoys sovereign rights and jurisdiction over the relevant waters as well as the seabed and subsoil thereof." ix - In 1999, the Philippine Navy grounded Sierra Madre on 2TS where it maintains a detachment of Philippine Marines onboard.
+- beyond any State's TTS, 2TS is not subject to appropriation (i.e. territorial sovereignty) under international law.vii - In addition to its explicit claims over "Nansha Qundao", the PRC asserts "historic rights" throughout the SCS without legal basis or specificity as to the nature or geographic extent of the "historic rights" claimed.viii - In submitting its legally baseless "nine-dash line" claim to the UN General Assembly in 2009, the PRC declared that it has "indisputable sovereignty over the islands in the South China Sea and the adjacent waters, and enjoys sovereign rights and jurisdiction over the relevant waters as well as the seabed and subsoil thereof." ix - In 1999, the Philippine Navy grounded Sierra Madre on 2TS where it maintains a detachment of Philippine Marines onboard.
 The Philippines regularly resupplies and rotates its Marine detachment.^x

-THE 2016 ARBITRAL TRIBUNAL AWARD
+THE 2016 UN ARBITRAL TRIBUNAL RULING